gauntface/hopin-styleguide/template/content/elements/html.md

 1. This is the second item
     1. This is an idented list
     1. And it's second item
+    1. This item has multiple paragraphs

+        This is the second paragraph
 1. This is the third item
 1. This is the last item